 The Exploratorium opened to the public in the fall of 1969.
 Richard M. Nixon was president, and the Vietnam War and racial tensions continued to divide the nation.
 Neil Armstrong had just taken humankind’s first walk on the moon, Andy Warhol was creating pop-art images of soup cans, and the hot tub had just been introduced in California.
 More than 70 million children from the post-war baby boom were becoming teenagers and young adults, and San Francisco had become a nexus for social experimentation.
 It was the perfect place—and the perfect time—to try out a new way of learning.

 Frank Oppenheimer, then 57 years old, had already had three life-shaping careers before coming to San Francisco.
 A brilliant physicist in his own right, he’d been a university professor and worked beside his brother, J. Robert Oppenheimer (known to some as the “father” of the atomic bomb), on the Manhattan Project of the 1940s.
-Barred from pursuing scientific research during the McCarthy era of the 1950s, Frank retreated to small-town Colorado and became a cattle rancher.
-Before long, his passion for knowledge and learning led him back to teaching, and he began to share his view of the world with students at the local high school.
+After a short-lived embrace of communism in his youth, Frank was blacklisted from scientific research and teaching during the McCarthy era of the 1950s.
+He retreated to small-town Colorado and became a cattle rancher.
+Before long, he found his way back to teaching at a local high school, where he pioneered new approaches to science education.

-Today, the Exploratorium is led by Dr. Dennis Bartels, a nationally known science-education and policy expert dedicated to strengthening the Exploratorium’s culture of lifelong learning.
-Under his guidance, the museum has begun a new phase of growth and exploration.
+From 2005 to 2015, the Exploratorium was led by Dr. Dennis Bartels, a nationally known science-education and policy expert.
+Under his guidance, the museum began a new phase of growth and exploration, including a move, in April 2013, to the current location on Pier 15 along San Francisco’s Embarcadero.

 With a goal of influencing educational policy throughout the country, programs have been designed to make connections between the traditionally separate worlds of formal and informal education: connecting the way science is taught in schools with the way it’s approached in science centers; making rarely-seen scientific research accessible to the public; and providing a venue for scientists and artists to interact directly with live audiences.